Code-Institute-Submissions/ellenstafford/README.md

   - Each project is represented with an image rather than text - the visual emphasis preserves a positive user experience.
   - The project image is either a mockup image of the project site, i.e. the homepage of Love Running on a mobile device, or an image which represents what exactly the project is, such as a picture of King Lear for my dissertation.
   - Each image as a cyan blue background to maintain consistency with each other and with the site's colour scheme.
+  - Each project image as a scale on hover transition animation to increase its visual appeal, make the text easier to read and create an intuitive experience for the user.

 - Overlay menu for desktop devices
   - When hovering over the image on desktop devices, a overlay meny will activate.